dotnet/docs/docs/core/diagnostics/dotnet-trace.md

 ## dotnet-trace ps

- Lists the dotnet processes that traces can be collected from. dotnet-trace version 7 and later versions also display the command-line arguments that each process was started with, if available.
+ Lists the dotnet processes that traces can be collected from. dotnet-trace 6.0.320703 and later, also display the command-line arguments that each process was started with, if available.

 ### Synopsis